ivanxavier7/three.js/README.md

 ### 4.5.2 - ShadowMap Algorithms

-Algorithms in order of increasing performance and decreasing quality:
+### Algorithms in order of increasing performance and decreasing quality
 * BasicShadowMaps
 * PCFShadowMap
 * PCFSoftShadowMap